E-cigarettes, cig-a-likes, and pod systems:

-But the first electronic cigarette was patented by Herbert A. Gilbert in the United States back in 1963.
-His product was created a year before the US Surgeon General issued a report linking cigarettes to lung cancer, and Gilbert never found support for & nbsp; to finance the production of his invention.
+However, the story goes back to 1963, when & nbsp; the first electronic cigarette was patented by Herbert A. Gilbert, in the United States.
+His product was created a year before the US Surgeon General issued a report linking cigarettes to lung cancer, and Gilbert never found support for to finance the production of his invention.

 Traditional tobacco production and consumption are in strong conflict with current consumer trends.
-The focus on cancer and other health problems caused by tobacco, the smoking ban in offices and public places in most western countries, and the focus on healthier alternatives have all contributed to a change in inhabits.
+The focus on cancer and other health problems caused by tobacco, the smoking ban in offices and public places in most western countries and the focus on healthier alternatives have all contributed to a change in habits.

-The quality of e-cigarette products has greatly improved in recent years, pushed forward by the WHO's demands for tighter regulations, and serious players in the industry.&Nbsp;
+The quality of e-cigarette products has greatly improved in recent years, pushed forward by the WHO's requirements for framework regulations, and serious players in the industry. & Nbsp;

-"These products can be among the most important health innovations of the 21st century - and save hundreds of millions of lives."
-Wrote a group of 53 leading international researchers in an open letter to the WHO.
+"These products can be among the most important health innovations of the 21st century - saving hundreds of millions of lives."&Nbsp; Wrote a group of 53 leading international researchers in an open letter to the WHO.

-"There is a connection between the use of e-cigarettes and an increased success rate for smoking cessation, and a reduced prevalence of smoking.
-E-cigarettes contribute to 18,000 more long-term smokers being able to quit in England every year; and fresh & nbsp; update suggests the number could be as high as 57,000 »- & nbsp;GOV-UK
+"There is a link between the use of e-cigarettes and an increased success rate for smoking cessation, and a reduced prevalence of smoking.
+E-cigarettes contribute to 18,000 more long-term smokers being able to quit in England, every year; a recent update suggests that the number may be as high as 57,000 " GOV-UK.

 In 2014, the EU adopted a set of rules that legalize and regulate e-cigarettes throughout the union.
-All EU nations adapted to these regulations in 2016.
-And e cigarettes are thus legal for sale in all EU countries. & Nbsp;
+All EU nations complied with these regulations in 2016, and e-cigarettes are thus legally on sale in all EU countries.

-You will find the EU regulations here: The regulations on e-cigarettes begin with Article 20, page 25.
+You will find the EU Regulations here.
+The regulations on e-cigarettes begin with Article 20, on page 25.

-In Norway, the EU Tobacco Directive (EU-TPD) and Norway's new law on new nicotine products were approved by the Storting in December 2016, and by the King in Council in 2017.
-We are still waiting for the regulations to take force.&Nbsp;
+In Norway, the EU Tobacco Directive (EU-TPD) and Norway's new law on nicotine products were approved by the Storting in December 2016, and by the King in Council in 2017.
+We are still waiting for the regulations to enter into force.